Tuesday, April 15 2014 10:51 PM EDT2014-04-16 02:51:11 GMT

 "I think the town deserves a lot better than a large Circle K as a gateway to downtown.
 People downtown have worked really hard to make it a vibrant, grassroots community and this is a step backwards," said neighborhood resident Cindy Dash.

-Dozens of people who live, work and enjoy downtown showed up at a community meeting Monday night to make their voices heard.
+Dozens of people who live, work and enjoy downtown have showed up at community meetings to make their voices heard.
 Every single one of them sounded off against the new convenience store with major concerns about increased traffic and crime.

 Resident Tim Eigo said, "For at least a decade, Circle K has been a bad neighbor downtown, so I think the idea that we are rewarding them with a much larger store in a great neighborhood makes no sense to us."

 There were a couple references to a recent ASU study connecting Circle K to a disproportionately high amount of convenience store crimes like beer runs and calls to police for service.

 Recently, Phoenix Vice Mayor Michael Johnson listened for nearly two hours to the residents' concerns.

 Johnson has been meeting with Circle K executives and gave the gathering some counterpoints to their comments.

 "I'm really trying to be fair and represent what both sides would want to say and try to make the best decision that's going really benefit everyone in the downtown area," said Johnson.